 Proteins help to get the feeling of satiety.
 They stabilize the blood sugar level and control your cravings.
-You can include more of low fat dairy products, lean meats, beans, legumes and a total of around 50 gram protein per day.
+You can include more of low-fat dairy products, lean meats, beans, legumes and a total of around 50-gram protein per day.

 Go High on High Fiber Food:

-Having raw salads with your meals and with a good amount of fruits will ensure an increased fibre intake in the diet.
+Having raw salads with your meals and with a good amount of fruits will ensure an increased fiber intake in the diet.
 Green leafy vegetables are rich in minerals and they help in certain health conditions like blood pressure and diabetes.
-Being high in fibre, they also aid in weight loss.
+Being high in fiber, they also aid in weight loss.
 Besides fruits and veggies, you can add flax seeds, fenugreek (methi) seeds, sprouts and whole grains to your meals.

 Watch Your Fat:

 You need to avoid all Trans fats.
-This means that you have to stay away from fast foods and deep fried foods like fries, cutlets, cheese sticks and pakodas.
-Try to consume the monounsaturated fats (present in olive oil, peanut oil and mustard seed oil) as they help in limiting your carb intake and in bringing the feeling of satiety.
-Avoid saturated fats (present in butter, ghee and margarine).
+This means that you have to stay away from fast foods and deep-fried foods like fries, cutlets, cheese sticks and pakodas.
+Try to consume the monounsaturated fats (present in olive oil, peanut oil, and mustard seed oil) as they help in limiting your carb intake and in bringing the feeling of satiety.
+Avoid saturated fats (present in butter, ghee, and margarine).

 Become a Wise Eater:

 Low carbs and desserts is a rare combination.
 Most people have a misconception that excluding desserts completely from the diet will allow them to lead a healthy life.
-In actuality, it’s not about omission, but about choosing your food correctly without depriving yourself!
+In actuality, it’s not about the omission, but about choosing your food correctly without depriving yourself!
 All you need to do is to eat in limitation.
 Every food, when eaten in limitation, can only benefit your health while undesirable consequences begin to appear once you stop watching your portion intakes.
 Staying within the limits helps in controlling and maintaining weight apart from helping in avoiding sugar hikes and in maintaining stabilized blood sugar levels.
 So eat wisely and be healthy.

 Do Regular Exercises:

-After years and years of researches, experts have claimed that any person who is regular in his exercise has an overall better health in comparison to a person who doesn’t exercise.
-Exercise helps in maintaining a good body weight, it keeps blood sugar levels under control and aids in the better functioning of the heart and other organs.
+After years and years of researches, experts have claimed that any person who is regular in his exercise has overall better health in comparison to a person who doesn’t exercise.
+Exercise helps in maintaining good body weight, it keeps blood sugar levels under control and aids in the better functioning of the heart and other organs.
 You can increase your carb allowance window by exercising.

-* Note – In my experience of 10 years now i have noticed that an Indian low carb diet works to give good weight loss results only if the person includes exercises in his schedule while following the diet.
+* Note – In my experience of 10 years now I have noticed that an Indian low carb diet works to give good weight loss results only if the person includes exercises in his schedule while following the diet.

 Most of the snacks that we binge on are carbs, whether it is a chocolate, a candy, pastries, chips or fries!
 If we learn to avoid binging, we will be successful in cutting down on a lot of unwanted carbs.
-Try to eat your meals in time and most importantly, eat in regular intervals.
+Try to eat your meals on time and most importantly, eat at regular intervals.
 A gap of more than 4 hours between your meals will make your hunger take a hike and you will jump to take all the unhealthy foods!

 Balance it Out: